Layerpath/layerpath-docs/docs/ai-features.md

 # AI-Powered Features

-LayerPath leverages artificial intelligence to help you create more engaging, professional, and effective product demos, guides, and videos—faster than ever before.
+Layerpath leverages artificial intelligence to help you create more engaging, professional, and effective product demos, guides, and videos—faster than ever before.

-## What Can AI Do in LayerPath?
+## What Can AI Do in Layerpath?

 - **AI Voiceover**: Instantly generate natural-sounding voice narration for your videos and tours.
 Choose from multiple voices, accents, and languages.
 - **Text Enhancement**: Automatically improve your step descriptions, tooltips, and callouts for clarity and engagement.